 Turn on the best customers automation.
 With the email and landing page ready for action, turn on the automation and start sending your loyal fans straight to your sale.

 2. Get new people into your store for a seasonal event

 The holidays are a great time to invite more people into your store.
 Whether it’s for a special holiday sale, to view a new seasonal line, or for an in-store party, you can use this opportunity to win people over with hospitality.
 Aside from offering them a discount for coming in, consider having refreshments, decorations, and music to create a festive atmosphere.
 When you make an impression on people IRL, it’s sure to stick.

 - 1 postcard, sent to many

 Design a postcard.
 Between gift packages and holiday cards, people are watching their mail during the holidays.
 This makes it a great time to reach new people with postcards.
 Create a postcard with a warmly worded invite to your store and important details like location and hours.
 Include a promo code to be redeemed in-person.

 Set your budget and audience.
+Set your budget and audience.
 Choose your budget first to determine how many postcards you can send.
-Based on that number, target the people on your list who you’d like to invite into your store.
+Based on that number, target the people in your audience who you’d like to invite into your store.
 Don’t have their mailing addresses?
 We’ll help you find them.

 Choose a follow-up date.
 Select a date based on when you send the postcard.
 For example, you could set an automation for a week or 10 days after the postcards send.